Abdullah-Akmal/Credit-Card-Financial-Dashboard/README.md

 # Credit-Card-Financial-Dashboard

 ## Problem Statement
-This project addresses the need for real-time monitoring of credit card operations through the development of a dynamic financial dashboard.
-Traditional reporting tools often fall short in tracking revenue fluctuations, customer demographics, delinquency risks, and transactional trends.
-The dashboard solves this challenge by providing a comprehensive weekly overview, helping financial institutions make data-driven decisions, identify high-performing segments, and uncover growth opportunities.
+Financial institutions often lack real-time visibility into credit card operations, limiting their ability to monitor revenue performance, track delinquency risks, and identify growth opportunities.
+Traditional static reports are insufficient for analyzing customer segmentation, income-based trends, and geographic contribution at a granular level.
+This project addresses these challenges by developing a dynamic Power BI dashboard that integrates SQL-driven data processing with weekly performance metrics.
+It empowers stakeholders to make data-driven decisions, detect high-value customer segments, and mitigate financial risks across a nationwide portfolio.

 ## Tools Used
 - Power BI – Dashboard creation, KPI modeling, and visual analytics